neurallayer/roboquant/docs/INSTALL.md

 implementation group: 'org.roboquant', name: 'roboquant', version: 'VERSION'
 ```

-Next to `roboquant`, the following additional artefacts are available for inclusion in your application:
+Next to `roboquant`, the following additional artifacts are available for inclusion in your application:

 * **roboquant-jupyter** Adds support for running roboquant inside Jupyter Notebooks
 * **roboquant-ibkr** Adds support for Interactive Brokers